mundyreimer/lindenmayer_systems/README.md

 If additionally using [Pyenv](https://github.com/pyenv/pyenv) to manage and easily switch between multiple Python versions (recommended practice), create a virtual environment using:
 `pyenv virtualenv <python_version> <environment_name>`
 See [tutorial here](https://realpython.com/intro-to-pyenv/) for more on Pyenv.
 Since some of the above graphics-based code relies on a pre-installed Python library called [Turtle](https://realpython.com/beginners-guide-python-turtle/) which itself relies on Python's standard GUI package [Tkinter](https://realpython.com/python-gui-tkinter/), you might run into problems with Tkinter if you are running on a device that's updating to MacOS Big Sur (as of 12/23/2020).
-If you do, you might need to install via the patch found [here by @htp 8/31/2020](https://github.com/pyenv/pyenv/issues/1643).
+If you do, you might need to install Python versions via the patch found [here by @htp 8/31/2020](https://github.com/pyenv/pyenv/issues/1643).

 Activate the environment:
 (Just using virtualenv) `source venv_linden/bin/activate`